 This delicious banana bread with a hint of cinnamon is a hybrid between a sweet cake and a hearty bread loaf.
 Make sure you use ripe banana’s for the best flavor.

 I have tried out quite a few recipes of banana bread over the years but this particular recipe has to be the best I have tried.
-It’s by Curtis Stone who who is one of my favorite celebrity chefs courtesy MasterChef Australia (need to watch the latest season).
+It’s by Curtis Stone who is one of my favorite celebrity chefs courtesy MasterChef Australia.
 A friend had requested me to make it for her, and she loved it so much that she promptly ordered three more.Turns out it was the only thing that her sister (who was expecting at that time) would eat.
 Had no inkling of how popular this recipe could be.

-One thing that that you need to keep in mind is that while the recipe is great, what will turn it spectacular is selecting the right banana’s.
+One thing that that you need to keep in mind is that while the recipe is good, what will turn it spectacular is selecting the right banana’s.
 The banana’s MUST, and I repeat, MUST be ripe.
 The outer cover should have black patches and the inside should be mushy, with a rich fragrance.
 It’s tempting to make it with just under-ripe banana’s but just wait one more day, or put them in a brown paper to speed the ripening process and the taste will be totally worth it.
 Of course, that means that now you know exactly what to make when you have some over ripe bananas in the house!

 Would love it if you could try out and rate the recipe, and let me know how it was in the comments below!